Associate Professor of Statistical and Population Genetics

 My research is at the intersection of statistics, computer science, and genetics.
 I develop methods to enable new types of analyses in statistical and population genetics, with a particular interest in problems that involve modeling and inference in large datasets.
 Specific areas of research include studying evolutionary parameters in the human genome (natural selection, mutation/recombination rates), reconstructing past demographic events using genetic data (migration, expansion/contraction of populations), studying the heritability and genetic architecture of complex traits (nature vs nurture), and detecting disease-causing variation in the human genome.

 - Palamara, J. Terhorst, Y. Song, A. Price.
 High-throughput inference of pairwise coalescence times identifies signals of selection and enriched disease heritability.
-Under review.
+Nature Genetics, 2018.

 - Palamara.
 ARGON: fast, whole-genome simulation of the discrete time Wright-Fisher process.
 Bioinformatics, 2016.

 - Palamara, et al..
 Leveraging distant relatedness to quantify human mutation and gene conversion rates.
 The American Journal of Human Genetics, 2015.

 - Genome of the Netherlands Consortium.
 Whole-genome sequence variation, population structure and demographic history of the Dutch population.
 Nature Genetics, 2014.